Meet Sixgill – Your Eyes on the Dark Web

 The dark web is a social network in which people create their own relationships, but it’s in no way similar to Facebook or Twitter.
 People don’t join to make new friends, and they don’t post pictures of their kids.
 They aim to do something, mostly illegal or with bad intentions, which cannot be spoken of openly.
 If everything we said from now on was anonymous and encrypted, the type of communications and social relationships would change more than a little bit.

-You can find anything on the dark web, from drugs and human trafficking to hitmen, from virtual attacks to physical attack.
+You can find anything on the dark web, from drugs and human trafficking to hitmen, from virtual attacks to physical attacks.
 If you look at how much money changes hands within the dark web (hint: a lot!), you can see that the motivation is very high.

 Part of your work involves mapping and profiling of Dark Web malicious actors.
 Could this be the answer to effective cyber law enforcement?